 Side note: Placing FOMO (fear-of-missing-out) and social proof elements on the ad can yield great conversion rates.
 Learn more on how to apply these tactics here.

-3. Ad formats and dynamic headlines
+3. Ad format and dynamic headlines

 Other ad considerations that boost CTR are the use of dynamic ad headlines: